Everyones Recovery Is Their Own

 My Bible lay on a dusty shelf

-Though I knew where I was I always felt lost.
+Though I knew where I was I felt so lost.

 My life of sin came at too high a cost.